funkybob/django-nap/docs/mapper/index.rst

     from django.db import models

-    # An Django models.Model we want to create a DataMapper for
+    # An Django models.Model we want to create a Mapper for
     class Person(models.Model):
         first_name = models.CharField(max_length=100)
         last_name = models.CharField(max_length=100)
         is_alive = models.BooleanField(default=True)
         uuid = models.UUIDField(default=uuid.uuid4, editable=False)

-And here is a complete ModelDataMapper that will correctly handle this new type of field:
+And here is a complete ModelMapper that will correctly handle this new type of
+field:

 .. code-block:: python

-    from nap import datamapper
+    from nap import mapper

     from . import models

-    class PersonMapper(datamapper.ModelDataMapper):
+    class PersonMapper(mapper.ModelMapper):
         class Meta:
             model = models.Person
             fields = '__all__'
-            # We're defining uuid ourselves and don't want it auto-mapped.
-            exclude = ['uuid']

-        @datamapper.field
+        @mapper.field
         def uuid(self):
             return str(self.uuid) # Remember: self refers to the bound object.

 .. toctree::
    :maxdepth: 2

-   datamapper
+   mapper